 - Ability to use appropriate, effective, and client-centered communication skills.

-- Ability to identify opportunities to offer information/education within the counseling encounter to breastfeeding families, the whole family constellation, the community, health care providers, and other health care workers; counsel and educate pregnant women and mothers regarding breastfeeding.
+- Demonstrate the ability to identify opportunities to offer information/education within the counseling encounter to women, the whole family constellations, the community, health care providers, and other health care workers; counsel and educate pregnant women and mothers regarding breastfeeding.

 - Ability to assess physical, nutritional, and psychosocial aspects and the mental status of the breastfeeding dyad.

 - Ability to utilize reliable tools to assess affective/ineffective breastfeeding and milk transfer.

-- Ability to incorporate evidence based approaches to practice and make appropriate referrals operating on the continuum of the health care team.
+- Ability to incorporate evidence-based approaches to clinical practice and make appropriate referrals operating on the continuum of the health care team.

-- Knowledge of programs, policies and legislation on state, national, and international levels that promote, protect and support breastfeeding; Facilitate the development of, and advocate for, public health strategies and/or policies that serve to protect, promote and support breastfeeding.
+- Demonstrate knowledge of programs, policies, and legislation on state, national, and international levels that promote, protect and support breastfeeding; Facilitate the development of, and advocate for, public health strategies and/or policies that serve to protect, promote and support breastfeeding.